-Infant carriers exist in some form in every human society.
-It makes sense: our babies need to be carried and the people carrying them need to use their arms and hands for other work.
-The infant carrier is an amazing tool– but who invented it?
+Infant carriers have existed in some form in every human society throughout history.
+It makes sense, our babies need to be carried and the people carrying them need to use their arms and hands-free for other work.
+But who invented it?
 Where did it come from?
-Some have speculated that it was invented at the same time as agriculture (10-12 kya) others that it was the first human invention (200 kya) alongside stone tools.
-Both are wrong.
+Some have speculated that it was invented at the same time as agriculture (10-12 kya), others claim that it was the first human invention (200 kya) alongside stone tools.
+Both are far too conservative.

-This simple, yet extraordinary, tool assisted with the development of the stone tool industry and the migrations out of Africa by archaic and later, modern humans.
-Each technological advancement and migration would have had an effect on the form and function of the infant carrier– as they do to this day.
+The importance of the infant carrier cannot be overstated.
+It was the first tool, subverting natural selection, something descendants of Afarensis have continued to this day.
+No longer survival of the fittest but the survival of the smartest.
+The infant carrier, a simple yet extraordinary tool, went on to assist with the development of the stone tool industry and the migrations out of Africa by archaic and modern species of humans.
 When today’s parents and caregivers reach for an infant carrier they are taking part in an action that echoes through millions of generations.

 Currently querying for this title.
 Prospective agents: please use the contact form for more information, chapter outline, bibliography, and/or sample chapters.